github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The `@output` variable contains the parsed JSON results of the RuboCop report.
 As shown in the example output in the previous step, the results contain a `summary` section that your code can use to quickly determine if there are any errors.
 The following code will set the check run conclusion to `success` when there are no reported errors.
 RuboCop reports errors for each file in the `files` array, so if there are errors, you'll need to extract some data from the file object.

-The REST API checks endpoints allow you to create annotations for specific lines of code.
+The REST API endpoints to manage check runs allow you to create annotations for specific lines of code.
 When you create or update a check run, you can add annotations.
 In this tutorial you will update the check run with annotations, using the "[Update a check run](/rest/checks/runs#update-a-check-run)" endpoint.

 The API limits the number of annotations to a maximum of 50 per request.
 To create more than 50 annotations, you will have to make multiple requests to the "Update a check run" endpoint.
 For example, to create 105 annotations you would need to make three separate requests to the API.
 The first two requests would each have 50 annotations, and the third request would include the five remaining annotations.
 Each time you update the check run, annotations are appended to the list of annotations that already exist for the check run.